Tips and Tricks for Improving the Performance of Lazy Android Emulators

 observe improved performance

-Boosting Emulator Speed by Leveraging Intel HAXM
+Boosting Emulator Speed with Intel HAXM

 download Intel HAXM installer